 According to research data published in Americans in Pain study, nearly 25 percent of chronic pain sufferers surveyed have had to take a leave of absence from work; 20 percent had to change jobs; and 15 percent needed help with daily living activities and had to move into a different home that was easier to manage.
 Additionally, more than half say they have little or no control over their pain, and nearly two-thirds say their pain impacts their quality of life.

-Pain medicine specialist, Michelle Boyer, P.A.-C., has nearly 16 years of combine experience caring for people who suffer with pain, from surgical to non-surgical approaches.
-Boyer, who is part of Northern Arizona Orthopaedics’ Spine and Pain Center, explains chronic pain and treatment options.
+Pain medicine specialist, Michelle Boyer, PA-C., has nearly 17 years of combine experience caring for people who suffer with pain, from surgical to non-surgical approaches.
+Boyer, who is part of Northern Arizona Orthopaedics’ Pain Wellness Clinic explains chronic pain and treatment options.

 Q: What is the difference between pain and chronic pain?

 A: Everyone experiences acute pain, which is a normal and healthy response triggered by the nervous system to alert the body of an injury or illness.
 Acute pain can often be eliminated by treating the cause of the pain, such as fixing the broken bone, for example.

 Chronic pain is considered beyond 6 months of symptoms.
 Chronic pain is the result of pain signals in the nervous system that keep firing for months and even years after an initial injury or illness.
 The pain can be continuous or off-and-on, and is difficult to alleviate.

 Q: What are the most common chronic pain conditions?